 Antibody-Antigen Affinity: Cryo-EM allows us to work with much weaker affinity pairs than traditional negative stain protocols, as the protein concentrations typically employed during sample vitrification are much higher.
 That said, high affinity, homogenous systems greatly reduce the complexity of the workflow.

 Antibody behavior: It is easy to forget that antibodies are themselves proteins and thus are not all equally well behaved.
 They vary in degree of flexibility, propensity for aggregation, etc. Fab fragments can be preferable, as they reduce complexity of the system and minimize other spurious behaviors that can impede structure determination.

 How fast is cryo-EM enabled epitope mapping?

 For a well-behaved Ab-Ag pair, epitopes in the 3-3.5 Å, range are possible within 24-48 hours of the start of an experiment.
 In a typical workflow, sample preparation conditions are screened throughout the day.
 This involves optimizing sample concentration, grid supports, additives and vitrification parameters.
 Live data processing is used in these short sessions to provide in-depth assessment of the “promise” of each condition.
-Data are acquired overnight on either the Glacios-Falcon4 or Krios-K3 instrument configuration.
+Data are acquired overnight on either the Thermo Fisher Scientific Glacios-Falcon 4 or Thermo Fisher Scientific Krios-K3 instrument configuration.
 CryoSPARC Live ensures the data is ready for careful inspection on completion with initial maps ready soon afterward.